Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence

-The proof of Theorem~\ref{thm:linear:long_term} is provided in Appendix~\ref{app:linear}, where concentration bounds and supermartingale inequalities are used to establish convergence.
+The proof of Theorem~\ref{thm:linear:long_term} is provided in Appendix~\ref{app:linear}, utilizing concentration bounds and supermartingale inequalities to establish convergence.
 Here we focus on the main intuition and highlight the key novelty of our analysis.

-The central observation is that the iterative retraining procedure Figure~\ref{fig:pipeline} induces a \emph{Markov process}: the next state $\hat{\theta}^{k+1}$ depends only on the current state $\hat{\theta}^k$.
+The central observation to establish Theorem~\ref{thm:linear:long_term} is that the iterative retraining procedure (see Figure~\ref{fig:pipeline}) induces a \emph{Markov process}: the next state $\hat{\theta}^{k+1}$ depends only on the current state $\hat{\theta}^k$.
 Formally, the update can be expressed as

 where $T(\cdot)$ is a deterministic mapping determined by verifier filtering, and $\eta_{k+1}$ is a sub-Gaussian noise term due to the randomness of synthetic samples at iteration $k+1$.
 Crucially, we show that $T(\cdot)$ is a \emph{contraction mapping}, and that the variance of the noise decays at the rate $\Var(\eta_{k+1}) \asymp 1/n_{k+1}$.
 This perspective allows us to view \eqref{equ:linear:intuition} as a discretized stochastic differential equation (SDE).
-As $n_k \to \infty$, the noise term vanishes and the dynamics are dominated by the deterministic contraction $T(\hat{\theta}^k)$, which drives the recursion toward its fixed point---the verifier’s knowledge center $\theta_c$.
+As $n_k \to \infty$, the noise term vanishes and the dynamics are dominated by the deterministic contraction $T(\hat{\theta}^k)$, which drives the recursion toward its fixed point---the verifier's knowledge center $\theta_c$.
 The presence of the verifier is therefore \emph{essential}: it is precisely what transforms the update rule into a contraction, guaranteeing convergence.

 By contrast, in prior work on model collapse without a verifier (e.g., \citet{gerstgrasser2024model, xu2025probabilistic}), the update reduces to the identity mapping.
-In that case, increasing the synthetic sample size can suppress noise accumulation and ensure bounded error (i.e., $\E\|\hat{\theta}^k - \theta^\star\|^2 < \infty$), but there is no contraction and hence no convergence or sustained improvement.
-The critical difference between $T(\cdot)$ and the identity is exactly the knowledge extracted from the verifier through synthetic data.
+In that case, increasing the synthetic sample size can suppress noise accumulation and ensure bounded error (i.e., $\text{MSE}(\hat{\theta}^k) < \infty$), but there is no contraction and hence no convergence or sustained improvement.
+The knowledge extracted from the verifier is precisely what elevates $T(\cdot)$ beyond an identity mapping.
 Our analysis is the first to formally show that the verifier fundamentally alters the long-term dynamics: it continuously injects knowledge, iteration by iteration, so that the estimator moves closer to $\theta_c$ over time.